 Kinematics equations – quick reckoner of motion equations

 Here we have listed down important equations (or formula sets) related to Kinematics.
-You will get kinematics equations on position, displacement, total displacement, average velocity, instantaneous velocity, average speed, instantaneous speed, average acceleration, instantaneous acceleration, velocity from acceleration, position from velocity, free-fall equations, etc.
+You will get kinematics equations on position, displacement, total displacement, average velocity, instantaneous velocity, average speed, instantaneous speed, average acceleration, instantaneous acceleration, velocity from acceleration, the position from velocity, free-fall equations, etc.

 Kinematics equations – cheat sheet